murilojcarvalhoifsp/ESP32_OTA_VSCode/README.md

-Teste de gravação Over The Air (OTA), no ESP32, utilizando o ambiente VS Code.
+Teste de gravação Over The Air (OTA), no ESP32, utilizando a extensão PlatformIO do VS Code.